Blog Series

 When AI encounters content, it runs an attribution check before evaluating substance.
 The model looks for a named author in the byline, schema.org Person markup connecting that name to a verifiable entity, and an external path confirming the author's expertise.

 AI produces a confidence score from this check.
-Content from named professionals with structured markup and credentials verifiable against external registries scores above the citation threshold (Rank4AI, 2026).
+Content from named professionals with structured markup and credentials verifiable against external registries scores above the citation threshold.
 Anonymous content sits below it regardless of accuracy.
-ChatGPT retrieves 90% of citations from pages ranking at position 21 or lower in Google (Ahrefs, 2026).
+ChatGPT frequently cites pages that do not rank in Google's top results (Ahrefs, 2026).
 Attributability separates those pages.
 A UK solicitor with an SRA-linked author profile gives AI four corroborating signals.
 A post from "The Marketing Team" gives it none.

 The Attribution Confidence Gate